-The coronavirus pandemic has had devasting consequences across the globe and our food system in particular has taken a hard hit.
+The coronavirus pandemic has had devastating consequences across the globe and our food system, in particular, has taken a hard hit.
 Border closures and travel restrictions have caused major disruptions to food supply chains – add to the mix extreme panic buying and you have a recipe for a global food disaster.

 With supermarket shelves thoroughly ransacked leading to severe food shortages, food companies and suppliers have been forced to ramp up activities to keep up with intensified demand.
 As such, key workers across the supply chain have made special efforts to ensure an adequate and frequent food supply is restored.

 Whilst there are hundreds of individuals to consider in a single food supply chain, we will be casting light on some of the workers at the very heart of it all.

 So where does it all begin?
 ‘Farm to table’ usually springs to mind when we think of the journey of our food, but if we want to start at the very beginning, then it all starts with the seed.
 With this, we turn to some of the workers at Equinom – a seed-breeding technology company focused on delivering sustainable, nutritious, non-GMO food ingredients.

 Freda Rohrer joined Equinom earlier this year as a breeding coordinator and Sr. research technician.
 Freda is responsible for overseeing the company’s Smarter Soybean program in North America which aims to bring superior soybean varieties to market.
 “My typical work week varies depending on the season.
 During spring, I’m primarily focused on preparing seeds for planting and towards summer, my time is spent traveling to yield trial locations to take field notes” says Freda.
 Based in Indiana, Freda oversees around 20 R&D trials spanning across six states as well as several other projects.
 These trials will help the company to determine which soybean lines can improve crop yield as part of the first stage of development towards more productive and resilient soybean varieties.